freddieduffield/knowledge-portfolio/java/OOP/OOP.md

 - declared using the static modifier
 - can't access instance methods or variables
-- usually used for operations that require any data from an instance of class
+- usually used for operations that don't require any data from an instance of class

+Static variables are attached to every instance of a class.

 ![](static-or-instance.png)